KarthikeyaKollu/browserAI.01/Readme.md

 - **Local LLM Integration:** Communicates with a local instance of Ollama for AI responses.

 ## 💬 Chat Interface
-The Chat Interface is a key feature of BrowserAI, enabling seamless interaction with Ollama LLMs directly from your browser.
+The Chat Interface is a key feature of Orian, enabling seamless interaction with Ollama LLMs directly from your browser.

 ### Features
 - **Chat with Ollama LLMs:** Interact with local language models for insightful responses and suggestions.